software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Deploy the backend application to a production environment.
 Add the production environment URL of the backend application (the web service URL in the Render dashboard) to the "Developer guide" section in the `README.md` file.

+## Separate branch for the production code

+A quite common practice is to separate the development and production code with separate branches.
+One such workflow is described in [this](https://nvie.com/posts/a-successful-git-branching-model/) article.
+We can do a bit simplified version of this workflow, by having the main branch for the development code an a production branch for the production code.
+Having a separate branch for the production code enables great features, such as quality assurance and automated deployments.
+We can deploy the application by simply merging the main branch to the production branch using a pull request.

+{: .important-title }

+> Exercise 28
+>
+> 1. Create a "production" branch of the main branch.
+Then, push the branch to GitHub using the `git push origin -u production` command
+> 2. Open the backend web service in the Render Dashboard and go to the "Settings" page.
+In the "Build & Deploy" section, set the "Branch" as "production" and "Auto-Deploy" as "Yes"
+> 3. Switch back to the main branch and make some small change in the code and push the changes to GitHub.
+Then, open a pull request.
+Set the _base_ branch as the production branch and the _compare_ branch as the main branch.
+> 4. Merge the pull request and check that the deployment works automatically
+> 5. Describe the purpose of the project's branches in the "Developer guide" section in the `README.md` file

 ## GitHub release

 Once the GitHub repository's main branch has a working version of the application with the desired features at the end of the Sprint, we should _release_ it for the users.
 [GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) is a way to "freeze" the source code of a project at certain point of the commit history and to provide users a working version of the application.